 In my teenage years, I had a friend that enjoyed woodworking too and his family had a small workspace in their basement filled with woodworking tools.
 Together, we made all kinds of things, but nothing on a lathe.

-I’m an artist and a have a bachelors degree in advertising and graphic designer.
+I’m an artist and have a bachelor’s degree in advertising and graphic design.
 I love everything visual and I always have had a craving to create three-dimensionally.

 When I turned my first bowl, the energy of seeing the shape form so effortlessly was captivating.
 I still catch myself thinking about the bowl I want to turn next while I’m currently turning a bowl.